stellarwp/pup/docs/commands.md

 ## `pup build`

-This command runs all of the `build` commands specified by your `.puprc` file.
+Runs the `build` commands from the `puprc` file.

 If you want your dev builds to build differently, you can add a `build_dev` property to your `.puprc` file.

 ```bash
 pup build [--dev]